 “Hospitality is not only about hotels.
 It goes so much further and is one of the most influential industries because every person on the planet comes into contact with the hospitality industry in some way or another.
 I love the idea that you can create a memory for a stranger within this industry.

 “I loved the connections I could develop through my time at AUT.
 I met so many great people – both lecturers and students – who brightened my experience of university.
 University isn’t only about the studies, but also the social experiences you’re able to create for yourself.
 I made some amazing friendships.”

 Advice for other students

-Now halfway through her degree, she is sharing her experiences with first-year hospitality students through her role as a peer mentor.
+Georgia also enjoyed sharing her experiences with first-year hospitality students through her role as a peer mentor.

 “I decided to become a peer mentor because I wanted to be able to offer support to other students, as well as challenge myself.
 In this role, your effectiveness to be able to help another student can be the difference in their grades.
-What I enjoy most about the job is seeing students come in with confusion and leave with confidence.”
+What I enjoyed most about the job is seeing students come in with confusion and leave with confidence.”

 Georgia’s advice for other students is simple – take it day by day.